netgroup/rose/docs/README.md

 TODO: Add the links to these repos:

 - **test-rdcl** the webgui, it produces a json representation of the topology it also offers a web URL to receive the notification from openbaton
-- **dreamer-topology-parser-and-validator** it is a library to parse the json representation of the topology
+- [Dreamer Topology Parser and Validator](https://github.com/netgroup/Dreamer-Topology-Parser) is a library to parse the json representation of the topology
 - **softfire-tiesr-deployer** it produces the configuration files to setup the VMs, in particular to create the vxlan tunnels
 - **softfire-tiesr-scripts** these scripts are run over the VMs, they take into account the